Summary: Discover our selection of salted cod at Bacalalo.

 Aromatic and taste profile

-| Feature | Cod | Maruca |
+| Characteristic | Cod | Ling |

 |---|---|---|

-| Texture | Firm, thick flakes | Soft, fine strands |
+| Texture | Firm, thick flakes | Soft, thin strands |

-| Color | Mottled green-brown | reddish-brown uniform |
+| Color | Mottled green-brown | Uniform reddish-brown |

 | Flavor | Intense, sweet notes | Neutral, less intense |

-Smart buying strategies
+Smart shopping strategies

 Indicators of freshness and quality